pfeiferd/genestrip/README.md

 ### Targets

-Genestrip supports three targets for each goal, namely `make`, `clean` and `cleanall`.
+Genestrip supports three targets for each goal, namely `make`, `clean`, `cleanall`, `cleantotal`.

 - `make` is the default target.
 It executes a given goal as explained before and creates the files associated with the goal in a lazy manner.
 If the corresponding files already exist, then `make` does nothing.
-- `clean` *deletes* all files associated with the given goal but it does not delete any files of goals that the given goal depends on.
+- `clean` *deletes* all files associated with the given goal, but it does not delete any files of goals that the given goal depends on.
-- `cleanall` does same as `clean`, but it *also recursively deletes* any files of goals that the given goal depends on.
+- `cleanall` does the same as `clean`, but it *also recursively deletes* any files of goals that the given goal depends on.
+The recursion is stopped for [goals not supporting recursive `clean`](Goals.md).
+- `cleantotal` does the same as `cleanall`.
+However, the recursion is *not* stopped at any dependency.

 ### Configuration parameters